Table of Contents

 Hostel vs PG: Which One Should You Choose?

-Choosing between a hostel and a PG depends on the people's lifestyle, budget and comfort.
-The hostel is perfect for a short-term stay and socialising with people, whereas PGs are better for long-term stays and a homely environment.
+Choosing between a hostel and a PG depends on a person's lifestyle, budget, and comfort.
+The hostel is perfect for a short-term stay and for socialising, whereas PGs are better for long-term stays and a homely environment.
 Below are a few pointers which will help you decide in a better way:

 - Cost: Hostels are cheaper and are perfect for short-term stays, while PGs are a bit costlier and are suitable for long-term stays.